Skip to content

 We measure a server-side processing time of 50ms per link.

-The Pagespeed Insight test tool acknowledges this type of JS feed into a website with a message about “non-cacheable resources”: “Serve static assets with an efficient cache policy 2 resources found”.
+Injecting JS into a website in this manner results in the Pagespeed Insight test tool reporting a message about “non-cacheable resources”: “Serve static assets with an efficient cache policy 2 resources found”.

 The “Delayed loading of JS” is well implemented, in case of problems this can simply be switched off and the site continues to work